-- Government regulators, including the Australian Prudential Regulation Authority (APRA) and the Australian Securities and Investments Commission (ASIC);
+Government regulators, including the Australian Prudential Regulation Authority (APRA) and the Australian Securities and Investments Commission (ASIC);

   - the Courts our other law enforcement agencies;

   - your Spouse, in accordance with the Family Law requirements;

-- the Australian Financial Complaints Authority (AFCA) and Superannuation Complaints Tribunal (SCT) and the Financial Ombudsman Service (FOS);
+  - the Australian Financial Complaints Authority (AFCA) and Superannuation Complaints Tribunal (SCT);

   - the Australian Taxation Office (ATO); and

   - other superannuation funds for the purpose of transfer/rollover of your benefit to another fund.

   The personal information held by legalsuper will not be released in any other circumstances unless the law permits it, or your written permission is obtained.